-To determine whether flow rate affected retention in sand with pyrite, one comparable test was conducted with the injection rate lowered to approximately 6 ft/D for sand with 10% pyrite.
+To determine whether flow rate affected retention in sand with pyrite, one comparable test was conducted with the injection rate lowered to around 6 ft/d for sand with 10% pyrite.
 Results are shown in Table 5.
-Comparisons of breakout curves at different flow rates are shown in Fig. 4.
-Under aerobic conditions, polymer retention was 211.2 D at 6 ft/D vs. 43.2 μg/g at 30 ft/D. Polymer broke out later at lower rate (1.8 PV at 6 ft/D vs. 1 PV at 30 ft/D), which led to a higher retention.
-However, under anaerobic conditions, polymer retention was 47.8 μg/g at 6 ft/D vs. 40.6-40.5 μg/g at 33 ft/D. And the breakout curves between those two injection speeds showed much less difference compared with aerobic conditions.
-The effluent contained 2 ppm of iron during the oxygen-free brine flush, and no iron was detected in polymer effluents under both aerobic and anaerobic conditions.
+Comparisons of breakout curves at different flow rate are shown in Fig. 5.
+Under aerobic conditions, polymer retention was 211.2 μ g/g at 6 ft/d versus 43.2 μ g/g at 30 ft/d.
+Polymer broke out later at lower rate (1.8 PV at 6 ft/d versus 1 PV at 30 ft/d), which led to a higher retention.
+However, under anaerobic conditions, polymer retention was 47.8 μ g/g at 6 ft/d versus 40.6 - 40.5 μ g/g at 33 ft/d.
+And the break out curves between those two injection speeds showed much less difference compared to aerobic conditions.
+The effluent contained 2-ppm iron during the oxygen-free brine flush, and no iron was detected in polymer effluents under both aerobic and anaerobic conditions.
 This rate-dependent retention for sand with pyrite under aerobic conditions could indicate that a ferric coating on pyrite surfaces may complex with and deplete more polymer at slower rates.
 In contrast, under anaerobic conditions, ferrous iron had less effect on retention.
 Another possible reason may be that Fe^{3+} can complex with the polymer to form gel particles that are removed by filtration when moving through porous media.
-Flow rate cannot be reduced to 1 ft/D because of the concern about minor pressure change, which increases cumulative errors and affects retention results.
-However, this rate is highly suggested by using low-permeability cores to further investigate relationship between retention and flow rate with the presence of iron minerals.
-It is assumed that retention will reach a maximum value after polymer and sand have contacted sufficiently.